Introduction

 Species

 With the rework of Species and Backgrounds in the 2024 rules, Species can be a much less impactful part of your build.
 While some species still offer build-defining options like spellcasting, most Species will work at least passably well for any class.
-Humans, in particular, no longer sit at the top of the scale now that everyone gets an Origin Feat at level 1.
+Humans, in particular, no longer sit at the top of the scale now that everyone gets an Origin Feat at level 1, though that second Origin Feat remains very powerful and becomes more powerful with every new Origin Feat.

 Martial vs. Caster Disparity